caltechlibrary/andor/README.md

 ## Limiting features and complexity

-Some of the most complicated parts of digital object repositories are managing customization, managing users, manage workflows, manage permissions and enforcing storage scheme.  **AndOr**'s simplification involves either avoiding the requirements or relocating them to an appropriate external system.
+Some of the most complicated parts of digital object repositories are managing customization, managing users, manage roles, manage permissions and enforcing storage scheme.  **And/Or**'s simplification involves either avoiding the requirements or relocating them to an appropriate external system.

 Examples--

 + Authentication is handle externally.
-That means we don't need to worry about managing passwords, the volatile and sensitive data is outside of our system
+That means we don't need to create UI to manage passwords, the volatile and sensitive data is outside of **And/Or**
-+ **AndOr** itself is a simple web API that accepts URL requests and hands back JSON.
-The shape of the JSON is determined at time of migrating into **AndOr**.
++ **And/Or** itself is a simple web API that accepts URL requests and hands back JSON.
+The shape of the JSON is determined at time of migrating into **And/Or**.
 There is no customization.
 If you want to change your data shapes you write a script to do that or change your input form.
-+ If you need additional end points beyond what **AndOr** provides (e.g. a search engine service) you supply those as micro services behind the same web server
++ If you need additional end points beyond what **And/Or** provides (e.g. a search engine service) you supply those as micro services behind the same web server

 The web browser itself creates the illusion of a unified software system or single process.
 A single application is not required to support desire